taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 const store = createStore(reducer);
 ~~~~~~~~

 In addition, the `createStore` takes a second optional argument: the initial state.
-In the case of the Todo application, the reducer operated on a list of todos as state.
+In the case of the Todo application, the reducer operates on a list of todos as state.
 The list of todo items should be initialized as an empty array or pre-filled array with todos.
 If it wasn't initialized, the reducer would fail because it would operate on an `undefined` argument.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~